Useful facts about the Greek ferries: the ultimate guide

 Are Greek ferries reliable?

-Greek ferries are reliable following strict regulations to secure the passenger’s safety.
-However, like any form of transportation, there can be occasional delays or cancellations due to weather conditions or unforeseen circumstances.
+Greek ferries operate under strict safety regulations and are generally reliable.
+However, like any form of transport, occasional delays or cancellations can happen due to weather or unforeseen circumstances.

 Is it better to fly or take a ferry to the Greek islands?

-Not all Greek islands have airports.
-Therefore, opting for a ferry is a more convenient and eco-friendly way to travel.
+Not all Greek islands have airports, so taking a ferry is often the more convenient and eco-friendly option.
 By taking the ferry to the Greek islands, you can also go island hopping and enjoy the summer breeze from the ferry deck.
 Plus, you can skip the long check-in procedure at the airport and take advantage of great discounts for students and large families.

 The port of Adamantas in Milos in Greece